karimarttila/karimarttila.github.io/_posts/2019-02-11-creating-aws-ecs-using-fargate.md

 There is also an internet gateway for NAT, a [S3](https://aws.amazon.com/s3/) Bucket for ALB logs, an [ECR](https://aws.amazon.com/ecr/) for storing Docker images used by ECS and an [IAM](https://aws.amazon.com/iam/) role for running the ECS tasks.

 You can use ECS using custom EC2 and Auto-scaling setup or you can leave the heavy lifting of managing EC2 to AWS — using Fargate.
-In this demonstration I’m using [Fargate](https://aws.amazon.com/fargate/).
+In this demonstration I'm using [Fargate](https://aws.amazon.com/fargate/).

 ### Terraform Code

 I am using [Terraform](https://www.terraform.io/) as an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
-Terraform is very much used both in the AWS and Azure side and one of Terraform’s strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
+Terraform is very much used both in the AWS and Azure side and one of Terraform's strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.

-If you are new to infrastructure as code (IaC) and terraform specifically let’s explain the high level structure of the terraform code first.
-Project’s terraform code is hosted in the [terraform](https://github.com/tieto-pc/aws-ecs-fargate-demo/tree/master/terraform) folder.
+If you are new to infrastructure as code (IaC) and terraform specifically let's explain the high level structure of the terraform code first.
+Project's terraform code is hosted in the [terraform](https://github.com/tieto-pc/aws-ecs-fargate-demo/tree/master/terraform) folder.

 It is a cloud best practice that you should modularize your infra code and also modularize it so that you can create many different (exact) copies of your infra as you like re-using the infra modules.
 I use a common practice to organize terraform code in three levels: